redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/2.2-network-automation-part-2/README.md

 ```

 ## Step 4 - Save and Commit Code
 Same as before, ensure your code has been saved in your code repository.
-If you're using an IDE, ensure you're committed/pushed your code.
+If you're using an IDE, ensure you've committed/pushed your code.

 ---
 **Navigation**